theogravity/pino-datadog-transport/README.md

 It uses [datadog-api-client-typescript](https://github.com/DataDog/datadog-api-client-typescript) to send logs using the client [v2.LogsApi#submitLog](https://datadoghq.dev/datadog-api-client-typescript/classes/v2.LogsApi.html) method.

-- Performs batch sending of logs on a periodic basis.
+- Performs batch sending of logs on a periodic basis, or when log capacity is reached in overall log batch size or count.
 - Will retry failed sends.
 - Can disable batch sending and always send for each log entry.